oracle-livelabs/security/database/advanced/key-vault_ssh/key-vault_ssh.md

     - From now on, the dbseclab endpoint has only Read Only privileges on the SSH Server wallet `opc_at_dbseclab`

-8. Go back to **your terminal session on SSH Server** (DBSECLAB VM) as opc to remove your SSH key pairs from the VM
+8. Go back to **your terminal session on SSH Server** (DBSeclab VM) as opc to remove your SSH key pairs from the VM

     - Move the old authorized_keys file as well as all **SSH keys into a backup directory**